Want to learn more about Rare Ozzies? Join this Facebook Group.

 Most Geelong region wineries are of boutique scale.
 Pinot gris is the most common alternative variety, perhaps reflecting the penchant for Pinot Noir and Pinot Grigio in the region and because vignerons saw the success that this variety is having in the Mornington Peninsula just across the Port Philip Bay.

-Over the past few decades the fortunes of the region have gradually improved, but there has never been quite the same excitement generated by the revival of the Yarra Valley region on the other side of Melbourne.
+Over the past few decades the fortunes of the region have gradually improved, but there has never been quite the same excitement generated in Geelong compared to the revival in the Yarra Valley region on the other side of Melbourne.

 Planning a wine tour of the Geelong wine region is easily done.
 You can visit the region en route to Victoria's Surf Coast and the Great Ocean Road.